ImperialCollegeLondon/RCDS-Deep-Learning-CNN/README.md

 - please see the RCDS course [Machine Learning with Python](https://github.com/ImperialCollegeLondon/RCDS-machine-learning-with-python).

+For more information on PyTorch, see also [Learn PyTorch for Deep Learning: Zero to Mastery](https://www.learnpytorch.io/).

 Due to the time constraints, the course delves into CNNs only.
 The course does hence not cover Physics-informed neural networks (PINN), Transformers, Graph neural networks (GNN), Generative Adversarial Networks (GAN), normalising flows, or autoencoders.
 For **post-course reading** on any of these topics, we recommend

 - The book [Dive into Deep Learning](https://d2l.ai/index.html) by Aston Zhang et al. (includes coding tutorials)